Estuary

 Google Cloud Data Fusion - ETL Tool

-Google Cloud Data Fusion is a fully managed cloud native data integration service that enables users to quickly build and manage ETL/ELT data pipelines.
+Google Cloud Data Fusion is a fully managed cloud service that helps users quickly build and manage ETL/ELT data pipelines.
 Leveraging Google Cloud’s infrastructure, Data Fusion offers robust scalability and reliability, making it an ideal solution for businesses that require seamless data integration across various sources and destinations.

 Pros